-New York, 19 June 2017 — The Ford Foundation today announced the appointment of Ai-jen Poo to serve as a member of its Board of Trustees.
-As a well-established advocate for women, immigrants, and low-wage workers, Poo is currently the director of the National Domestic Workers Alliance and co-director of Caring Across Generations, a national coalition of 200 advocacy organizations working to transform the long-term care system for aging Americans, people with disabilities, and their caregivers.
+NEW YORK — The Ford Foundation today announced the appointment of Ai-jen Poo to serve as a member of its Board of Trustees.
+A well-established advocate for women, immigrants, and low-wage workers, Poo is currently the director of the National Domestic Workers Alliance and co-director of Caring Across Generations, a national coalition of 200 advocacy organizations working to transform the long-term care system for aging Americans, people with disabilities, and their caregivers.
 She is also the author of The Age of Dignity: Preparing for the Elder Boom in a Changing America.

-Joining together with 50 other organizers and domestic workers, Poo co-founded the National Domestic Workers Alliance in 2007 as a national voice for the growing workforce of cleaners, child care, and elder care workers in homes across America.
+Joining together with 50 other organizers and domestic workers, Poo co-founded the National Domestic Workers Alliance in 2007 as a voice for the growing workforce of cleaners and child care and elder care workers in homes across America.
 She then went on to co-found Caring Across Generations in 2011 to address the growing need for elder care solutions as the nation ages, while strengthening the growing care workforce.

 Poo serves on a number of boards and has received numerous recognitions throughout her career.
 She is on the board of directors of MomsRising Education Fund, National Jobs with Justice, and Working America Education Fund.
-Poo has also been recognized by Newsweek’s 150 Fearless Women, Fortune’s 50 World’s Greatest Leaders, and Time’s 100 Most Influential People in the World lists.
+Poo has also been recognized by Newsweek’s 150 Fearless Women, Fortune’s World’s 50 Greatest Leaders, and Time’s 100 Most Influential People lists.